redhat-developer/service-endpoint-definition/README.md

 # SEDs as helm charts
 This project will deliver SEDs as helm charts.
 The requirements of the helm charts are as follows:
 1. Chart delivers a secret the follows the service binding spec.
-1. Chart has a test that can verify the health of the SED being defined
+1. Chart has a test that can verify the health of the SED being defined.

+# Not a helm chart repository

+The aim with this repo is not to create a helm chart reprository, but to create an environment for peer review of SEDs helm charts.
+Once the chart is developmed it will be mantianed here, but the releases of the chart will happend on helm chart repositories such as the [OpenShift Helm Chart Reporitory](https://github.com/openshift-helm-charts/charts)